Honda B20A engine: History

+There was also a similar engine named B18A for the 86–89 Accords and Vigors.
+It was a de-stroked B20A powered by two side-draft Keihin carburetors.

-The B20A, B20A3, and B20A5 engines consisted of closed-deck aluminium blocks with thicker-than-average iron sleeves whereas the B21A1 had FRM (fiber reinforced metal) cylinder liners.
+All B20A engines consisted of closed-deck aluminium blocks with thicker-than-average iron sleeves whereas the B21A1 had FRM (fiber reinforced metal) cylinder liners.

 The B21A1 was basically a re-worked B20A5 with an increase in bore to 83 mm.
 The external block dimensions had to stay identical (although there was increased external strengthening and webbing on the B21) to the B20A5 block so Honda called upon Saffil to create a thin but strong cylinder liner using FRM (fiber reinforced metal) which consisted of a carbon fiber matrix, aluminium alloy, and aluminium oxide to make a very strong cylinder sleeve.
 The sleeve is so strong, in fact, that it wears out the piston rings, causing low compression numbers, severe smoking, and high oil usage.
 It is possible in many situations to merely replace the worn rings in order to revive the motor's former output.
 Many machine shops will not attempt to re-hone or re-bore the FRM sleeves, as this type of sleeve will de-laminate during machining operations.

+B18A

+The original B18A is a short-stroked version of the B20A.
+It is not considered to be part of the modern B-series family, despite sharing its dimensions with the later B18A1.